data-skeptic/blog/transcripts/2016/multiple-comparisons.md

-#Data Skeptic: Multiple Comparisons and Conversion Optimization
+## Multiple Comparisons and Conversion Optimization

 **INTRO VOICE-OVER:** Data Skeptic features interviews with experts on topics related to data science, all through the eye of scientific skepticism.

 **HOST:** Chris Stucchio is a former high-frequency trader, physicist, startup founder and bodyguard.
 He's currently a gambler and the director of data science at Wingify.
 He's a strong believer in automated reasoning, formal methods and the power of computers to liberate us from the tyranny of humans making decisions.
 You might like his blog at [chrisstucchio.com](www.chrisstuccio.com).